 Please don’t take your child out of school during term time, it disrupts your child’s learning and you risk financial penalties.

 If we authorise your special leave

-If we do authorise your leave you will receive a signed Special Leave Form which confirms the dates when your child will be absent and the agreed date for return.
-It can only be signed only by the Head of School.
+If we do authorise your leave you will receive a copy of the signed form which confirms the dates when your child will be absent and the agreed date for return.
+It can only be signed only by the Headteacher.
 A copy will be kept in the file in the office for our records.